cfpb/hmda-frontend/src/documentation/markdown/2019/identifiers-faq.md

 The following information below details guidance regarding institution identifiers in 2017 and 2018.

 #### What are the institution identifiers for 2018?
-For 2018 and forward, Legal Entity Identifier (LEI) sourced from a Global LEI Foundation (GLEIF) operating unit is the unique identifier for HMDA Filers.
+For 2018 and forward, <a target="_blank" rel="noopener noreferrer" href="http://ffiec.cfpb.gov/documentation/2021/filing-faq#what-is-a-legal-entity-identifier-lei">LEI (Legal Entity Identifier)</a> sourced from a <a target="_blank" rel="noopener noreferrer" href="https://www.gleif.org/">Global LEI Foundation (GLEIF)</a> operating unit is the unique identifier for HMDA Filers.
 Institutions can be searched by name or LEI on this site.

 #### What are the institution identifiers for 2017?
 For 2017 and prior, an institution's unique identifier is the concatenation of Agency Code and Respondent ID.
 The use of both Agency Code and Respondent ID is important as Respondent ID by itself is not always sufficient to uniquely identify an institution.